For an employee to be engaged, there needs to be a few core things that are taken care of.

 Are their expectations clear?
 Do they know who to ask if they need help with anything?
 Make sure you make things as easy as possible for employees to get their work done.

 According to research, socializing with colleagues is the only thing proven to make you as happy than when you’re not at work

-There is also research that shows that being ignored at work is even worse than being bullied.
-It’s so important that you as a manager, encourage an environment of inclusion.
+It’s important that you as a manager, encourage an environment of inclusion.
 Organize team-building events like happy hours or bowling, to make sure that employees can socialize and become closer.

 This will make employees work better together, and make them enjoy coming to work.

 7. Employee Feedback

 14.9% lower turnover rates in companies that implement regular employee feedback